 - 8. The CJCC is required to report annually to the General Assembly the counties that do not submit semiannual reports.
 Such report will be due on March 1st of each year and will be published on the CJCC's website. - 9.
 All certified victim assistance programs that receive funding from this source must report annually to the CJCC.
-Such reports will be for the reporting period of January 1 through December 31 and be due no later than February 15th of the year following the reporting period.
-Failure to report may result in decertification of the program.
-Forms for reporting will be available from CJCC and on CJCC's website and will include financial and programmatic information as well as information concerning victims served.
+Such reports will be for the reporting period of January 1 through December 31 and will be due no later than 45 days after the report is made available of the year following the reporting period.
+Failure to report will result in decertification of the program and the program will be viewed as non-compliant with CJCC's subgrantee compliance policy, enacted in October 2011.
+The online link for reporting will be available on CJCC's website and will include information concerning victims served as well as items related to programmatic and financial activities.